What Is a Family Office?

 The Modern Family Office

 The modern family office looks very different than its previous form.
 Today's family office - both single and multi - are far more sophisticated and forward facing than ever before.
 They can no longer afford to be inconspicuous.
 The modern family office needs to put money to work and find deal flow - often in more nascent and emerging industries, such as cannabis.
 This is tough to do when you are invisible - That being said, finding quality information, background, insight and intel on family offices remains a laborious task.
 Contact information can be spotty at best.
 If you get lucky, you may come across a small crumb of information like an e-mail address or a name...but it's not enough.
 You will very rarely find a full public dossier of information.
+This can make targeting these families tricky and complex when lacking the core data & research needed.

 Why Origin of Wealth Is Important?